byteford/DPG-BackstageXVault/README.md

 Currently the dev cycle in backstage can be quite slow, so we are going to be following a Test Driven Development(TDD) aproach, where we will be writing some functions and testing them as we go.
 For brevity I have already created the file structure as will be using.
 But before we go in to that there is some basic set up that needs to happen.

+> On the day all directories are from `/home/playground/workdir/DPG-BackstageXVault` And all yarn commands need to be run in the backstage base folder

 0. yarn install and setup vault

 Run `sh vault_init.sh` This will install yarn and run `yarn install --dev`to set up backstage and then run some vault commands to get to server inishilised and configured with a EC2 auth method that we will use later in the proccess to connect from backstage to vault.